cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 - ice
 ```

-**Howto:** Fill a glass of ice with all ingridients.
+**Howto:** Fill a glass of ice with all ingredients.
 Thoroughly mix till the glass is misted.
 Dress with a lemon.

 By design, lemon and coke conceal the taste of an alcohol.
 But if you go too far, it would be real epic fail.
 Be careful if you want to try something like this.